 If you expose your dog to such music for long periods, it can result in depression or aggression, which can be a big issue.
 Always consider the song you’re playing when your pup is there.
 When it comes to dogs, calmer music is almost always better, so keep that in mind.
 Also, try to avoid music such as techno, trance, or house since they have a lot of harsh transitions and loud sounds.

-Also, remember that even when you play them soothing music, crank the volume down so that the noise doesn’t harm their hearing.
+Also, even when you play them soothing music, remember to turn the volume down so that the noise doesn’t harm their hearing.